-Let’s get messy today with runny egg yolks over spicy chili and sweet cornbread waffles.
+Let’s get messy today with a runny egg yolk over spicy chili and a sweet cornbread waffle.
 Yeah?
 I won’t even judge if you if you have eggs yolks running down your chin and chili drippings on your shirt.

 Can I be honest with you?
 I am a total sugar-lover, so savory waffles are extremely out of the box for me.

 But then I found out that I lovvvve these, a lot.